kijiproject/kiji/kijiproject.github.com/_posts/tutorials/express-recommendation/DEVEL/2012-01-01-express-overview.md

 You can run KijiExpress on compiled jobs or uncompiled scripts.
 This tutorial will focus on running compiled jobs, but runnable scripts that do the same work as the compiled classes will also be available.

+### Quick Scala and Scalding Syntax to Get Started

-### Scalding and the Tuple Model
+#### Scalding and the Tuple Model

-KijiExpress is built on top of Twitter's [Scalding](http://github.com/twitter/scalding).
-Scalding is a powerful Scala library that can be used to process collections of data using MapReduce.
 Scalding (and KijiExpress) view a data set as a collection of _named tuples_.
+A tuple can be thought of as an ordered list; a named tuple is an ordered list where each element has a name.
 Generally, a single tuple corresponds to a single record from a data set.
 Each element of data in the record is a field in the tuple that can be addressed by a specific user-supplied name.

 By viewing a data set as a collection of named tuples, Scalding allows users to transform their data sets using common functional operations.
 For example, consider this simple Scalding flow.